 The aroma of this dish alone is intoxicating!
 It is probably one of top number one meals to have as back to school commences.
-On a quiet day with all the teenagers gone, working or away at school, I can put on dinner in advance and just let it slow cook on the stove.
-I need to write a recipe for this goulash for a method by slow cooker.
-For now I will continue the stove top method.
+On a quiet day with all the teenagers gone, working or away at school, I can put on this Czech Goulash dinner in advance and just let it slow cook on the stove.
+Also known as Cesky Gulas in Czech.

 - 2 tablespoons olive oil